-Smoking is not allowed in any Town workplace.
+Smoking, including the use of electronic cigarettes (vaping), is not allowed in any Town workplace.
 It is the policy of the Town to comply with all applicable federal/state laws, and local ordinance regarding no smoking in the workplace and in public areas.
 The Town of Raymond further prohibits smoking tobacco in town vehicles.